|Platforms:||Linux, Windows, Mac OS X|

 Under construction (Engine)

-Platform Game Engine project (somewhat informally known as PGE, PGW, PlatGenWohl, Platformer Game Engine by Wohlstand) is a Free Open Source Software project that most prominently consists of a game engine and toolkit.
+Moondust Project (somewhat informally known as PGE, Platform Game Engine project, Platformer Game Engine by Wohlstand, in the past also PGW, PlatGenWohl) is a Free Open Source Software project that most prominently consists of a game engine and toolkit.
 A significant goal of the project is to make it easy for developers and game makers to create their own platform-genre games.

-- Engine providing games playback, testing and debug of levels with interprocess communications with editor.
+- The Runtime Engine providing games playback, testing, and debug of levels with interprocess communications with the editor.

-- Editor is a main development kit which providing creation of levels and world maps for games
+- Editor is the main development kit that providing the creation of levels and world maps for games.

 - Playable character calibration tool providing flexible configuring and editing of playable character sprites.

 - Maintainer providing a set of processing tools to convert music, episode files, and fix up some of the game data.

 - Music Player is a simple music player for music testing.
 Can play looping music and help verify them without starting the game.

 - LazyFix tool is a tool that fixes "lazily-made masks" for the SMBX64 standard.

 - GIFs2PNG Converter providing conversion of SMBX64 sprites into transparent PNG images which easier to edit and use.

 - PNG2GIFs Converter providing opposite conversion of transparent PNG into SMBX64 masked GIF sprites which possible to use in old SMBX game engines.

 Translation to other languages